You may also like

 Route optimization software allows you to fit in more orders for each shift of all drivers.
 This means you can increase delivery capacity using the same number of vehicles and employees.

-Effective route planning allows businesses to meet promised delivery time windows.
+Effective route planning allows businesses to arrive within the delivery time windows they provided to their customers.
 Meeting ETAs and delivering on time according to customers' preferences results in higher overall customer satisfaction.

-There's no denying that navigational tools like Google Maps are useful, but they’re not the best tool for commercial truckers.
+There's no denying that navigational tools like Google Maps are useful, but they’re not the best tool for commercial truckers or the people who dispatch them.
 Luckily, the right truck router can help businesses lower costs, successfully ETAs, and provide great delivery service to customers.